JAS-315/JAS-315.github.io/projects/dataplant.md

 There were quicte a few steps to this project.
 The first section addresses data visualisation and pre-processing.

-## Descrption, Visualisation, and Pre-Processing (R)
+## Description, Visualisation, and Pre-Processing (R)

 ### 1a: Exploring the Data ###

 I started by finding the centrality and dispersion measurements, as well as the number of missing values per attribute (not pictured).

+### 1b: Exploring the Relationship Between Attributes and Between Attributes and Class ###

-**1b** I then produced histograms for each attribute.
+I then produced histograms for each attribute.
 As is my nature, I enjoyed exploring creative ways of doing things.
 After importing the attributes from the dataset, I wrote an algorithm to automate creation.
 It used the attribute column headers as titles on each histogram and a while statement with a variable (in this case 18, as there were 18 attributes) to determine when it should terminate.

 I removed missing value and used the value of populated rows for each attribute to calculate custom bounds and binwidths for each attribute's histogram.
 So, first: I used this value to calculate the bounds of the x-axis, plus or minus one bind width, to make sure all bars were visible.
 Next: I used the value again in applying the Freedman-Diaconis rule for optimal binwidth, as there was not a one-size-fits-all value that would produce optimal bars.
 Watching all of the histograms fly by as the code ran was surprisingly exciting, as I spent a lot of time on this algorithm.